Albertobergasp/Twitch-flood-bot/README.md

 want to use the whisper/privatemessage script? same usage: python twfloodwhisper.py <username> <delay> <message>

  # How do i add bots on the list?
- just go to twitchapps.com/tmi then click "Connect with twitch" and add the oauth password to the list
+ just go to twitchapps.com/tmi then click "Connect with twitch" and add the oauth password to the tokens.txt file